 We are required to seek shareholder approval of the Directors' remuneration policy at least every third year and the remuneration report annually.
 Any changes to the Directors' remuneration policy will require shareholder approval.
 An ordinary resolution was passed to approve the Directors' remuneration policy at the Company's first AGM held on 2 June 2017.
 This policy was adopted at that meeting with effect from the date of the AGM and remained in force for the year ended 31 December 2017 and will remain in force for the two subsequent years.
-An ordinary resolution to approve the Directors' remuneration policy will be put to shareholders at least once every three years.
-At the 2019 AGM, shareholders will also be asked to consider an advisory resolution on the contents of the Directors' remuneration report.
+An ordinary resolution to approve the Directors' remuneration policy at the 2019 AGM, shareholders will also be asked to consider an advisory resolution on the contents of the Directors' remuneration report.